dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/set.md

 title: SET/RESET Statements
 ---

-The `SET` statement modifies the provided DuckDB configuration option at the specified scope.
+The `SET` statement modifies the provided DataMiner configuration option at the specified scope.

 ## Examples